hexuniverse/rhino-fileserver/README.md

 Overview
 -----------
-rhino-fileserver is the HTTP file server written on [Rhino JS].
+rhino-fileserver is a HTTP file server written on [Rhino JS].

 Features
 -----------